Donald T. Saposnek, Ph.D., is a Clinical-Child Psychologist, Child Custody Mediator, and Family Therapist.

 Other specialized trainings and workshops can be developed to suit a particular group's professional needs.
 For more information, contact Dr. Saposnek at: (831) 476-9225 or at: email@example.com

 Dr. Saposnek also offers Parenting Workshops to schools and public groups:

 "PARENTING SKILLS" (BASIC AND ADVANCED).
 These workshops are centered around the core concept of the child's temperament and how to design parenting approaches that optimize goodness-of-fit with each of their children's unique temperament styles.

 With the high incidence of divorce, school districts often find the workshops on parenting skills, particularly the aspects that deal with children of divorce, very useful for parent and teacher groups.
-Understanding what we have learned in the last 38 years about the special issues of children in divorce helps both parents and teachers to deal more effectively with these children and their families.
-Dr. Saposnek's forthcoming book on parenting serves as the core of these workshops.
+Understanding what we have learned in the past 4 decades of research and clinical experiences about the special issues of children in divorce helps both parents and teachers to deal more effectively with these children and their families.

 For more information, contact Dr. Saposnek at: (831) 476-9225 or at: firstname.lastname@example.org